Rent-Back Agreements: Pros And Cons For Buyers And Sellers

 - Utility payment responsibilities: Either the buyer or the seller might pay for utilities, but the rent-back agreement should clearly outline who must pay for them.

 - Home maintenance responsibilities: If the front door gets damaged, for example, who will pay for it?
-The rent-back agreement should spell out what will happen in instances such as this.
+The rent-back agreement should state what will happen if property damage occurs.

 - Insurance coverage: The buyer will likely have homeowners insurance by the closing date, but the seller should maintain coverage for personal property.